Estate Planning Services

 Instructions for Final Disposition.
 Sets out your instructions for disposition of your body after death and for any funeral or memorial service.

 Durable Power of Attorney for Medical Decisions and Nomination of Guardian.
 Appoints an agent to make decisions about your children’s medical treatment and nominates a person to serve as a guardian for your children if you are not available, whether due to incapacity, illness, or travel.

 “Probate” is the process of proving and carrying out the wishes expressed in a decedent’s last will and testament.
 “Estate administration” is the winding up of the estate of a person who died without a will (“intestate”).
 In either case, the help of a knowledgeable attorney can make the process smoother and easier for surviving family and loved ones.

 We generally charge a flat fee for a package of estate planning documents.
-Probate and estate administration services are billed at hourly rates.
+Probate and estate administration services and some elder law services are billed at hourly rates.
 Please contact us for more specific information about fees and services.